IC Markets is a CFD broker that offers trading services for currencies, commodities, bonds, digital currencies, indices and stocks.

 Is IC Markets a good broker?

-IC Markets is considered a safe broker with low risk to trade, because of their licensing by Tier-1 and Tier-2 financial regulators.
+IC Markets is considered a broker with low risk to trade, because of their licensing by Tier-1 and Tier-2 financial regulators especially in Australia.

-Below are the major regulations with which IC Markets in different countries.
+Below are the major financial authorities with which IC Markets is regulated in different countries.

 1) Australian Securities & Investments Commission (ASIC): IC Markets is registered in Australia as International Capital Markets Pty Ltd with ACN (Australian Company Number) 123-289-109 since 2007 and is regulated by ASIC.